 In the middle of the ‘explore the motionless lake’ scene is a jump cut that seems to be film damage.
 And many shots on the lake are much softer and with coarser grain.
 Were they sourced from a slightly inferior film element or up-rezzed from the old master, or did the scene always have problems?
 It looks a bit like an optical blow-up.

 I always loved the fantastic design for the film’s main title card – the type style is exciting in itself.
 Scream Factory has flubbed the show’s very last shot, an A.I.P.
 ‘The End’ logo.
 The picture cuts to a flat image with a distractingly window-boxed square card.
 The old DVD ended discreetly on much the same image, but full frame.
 This may have been cobbled together because the best film element was incomplete.
 It’s as if the last remastering person putting the file away accidentally pushed ‘undo,’ and the end title reverted to an unfinished state.
-At least, that’s my preferred excuse for egregious typos.
+That’s my preferred excuse for my own egregious word processing typos.

 Also in the end credits is a reference to the ‘new’ Eastman 5350 color film stock.
 To quote Peter Lev’s book Transforming the Screen 1950-1959, “This was a high-speed, low-grain film stock, meaning that it could provide excellent result with less lighting than other color films.
 Previous color stocks had required very high light levels, which increased production costs in comparison with black and white filming.
 Eastman 5250 reduced the cost differential, and … completely eliminated competition in the U.S.A. by its superiority.”